Full Formatting Service

 There are some rare circumstances where I may decline a request to format a thesis.
 Whatever the reason, I’ll always do my best to recommend alternative options or other service providers.

-I generally don’t undertake work on a thesis if:
+I generally won’t undertake work on a thesis if:

-• the vertical structure requires more than 9 numbered levels (maximum is 6 for chapters plus 3 for appendices).
+- The vertical structure requires more than 9 numbered levels (maximum is 6 for chapters plus 3 for appendices).
 I decline these requests because Word supports only 9 numbered levels.
 It’s possible that other programs (e.g. Adobe InDesign) will be more suitable for your requirements, but you’ll need to engage a different service provider if this is needed.
-I format in Word only, or …

-• you require your final thesis to be managed as multiple files under the control of a Word “Master Document”.
+- You require your final thesis to be managed as multiple files under the control of a Word “Master Document”.
 I decline these requests because the Master Document feature is known to be susceptible to document corruption.
-I will generally only accept work where the final thesis is to be a single, self-contained document, or …
+I will only accept work where the final thesis is to be a single, self-contained document.